roots/trellis/README.md

 ### WordPress Sites

-Since Trellis is all about automatically creating servers for your WordPress sites, you need to configure your sites before anything else.

-This configuration is done in the environment files inside the `group_vars` directory.
-The `group_vars` files are in [YAML](http://en.wikipedia.org/wiki/YAML) format.

-To configure the sites you want on your Vagrant development VM, you'd edit `group_vars/development` for example.
-For staging, `group_vars/staging`.
-And likewise for production: `group_vars/production`.
+Before using Trellis, you must configure your WordPress sites.
+The `group_vars` directory contains one configuration file per environment (`development`, `staging`, and `production` in [YAML](http://en.wikipedia.org/wiki/YAML) format).
+For example: configure the sites on your Vagrant development VM by editing `group_vars/development`.

 `wordpress_sites` is the top level dictionary used to define the WordPress sites, databases, Nginx vhosts, etc that will be created.

-The following variables are all nested under the site "key".
-The key is just a descriptive name although it's used as a default value of other variables in some cases.
+Each site's variables are nested under a site "key" (e.g., `example.com`).
+This key is just a descriptive name and serves as the default value for some variables.
+See our [example project](https://github.com/roots/roots-example-project.com/blob/master/ansible/group_vars/development) for a complete working example.

-For a complete, working example you can see our [example project](https://github.com/roots/roots-example-project.com/blob/master/ansible/group_vars/development).

-* `site_hosts` - array of hosts that Nginx will listen on (required, include main domain at least) * `local_path` - path targeting Bedrock-based site directory (required for development)
+* `site_hosts` - array of hosts that Nginx will listen on (required, include main domain at least)
+* `local_path` - path targeting Bedrock-based site directory (required for development)
 * `repo` - URL of the Git repo of your Bedrock project (required, used when deploying)
-* `branch` - the branch of the repo you want to deploy.
-You can also use a tag or the SHA1 of a commit (default: `master`)
+* `branch` - the branch name, tag name, or commit SHA1 you want to deploy (default: `master`)
 * `ssl` - enable SSL and set paths
   * `enabled` - `true` or `false` (required, set to `false`)
   * `key` - local relative path to private key